Gopikrishna-M-A/web-dev-class/week 2/day1/Overview.md

 - Accessing and modifying HTML elements using JavaScript.
 - Adding event listeners to respond to user interactions.

-## Assignment
+## Day Objective

-For today's assignment, you will apply your newfound JavaScript skills to create an interactive web page.
-Your task is to build a simple webpage that features:
+**By the end of today's session, you will be able to:**

-1. A form with input fields.
+1. Create a web page with a form containing input fields.
-2. JavaScript code that validates and processes user input when the form is submitted.
+2. Write JavaScript code to validate and process user input when the form is submitted.
-3. Displaying results or feedback on the webpage based on user input.
+3. Display dynamic results or feedback on the webpage based on user input.

-You are encouraged to use the concepts you've learned today, such as variables, functions, and DOM manipulation, to complete this assignment successfully.

-Feel free to be creative with your project, and don't hesitate to explore JavaScript further to enhance your web page's functionality.
+You will achieve this objective by applying the JavaScript skills you learn during today's session.
+This assignment will help you practice using variables, functions, and DOM manipulation to create an interactive and responsive web page.
+Get ready to be creative and explore the world of JavaScript to enhance your web development skills!

 ## Resources